pryatahumayun/RestTest-Pryata/README.md

 **Installation instructions**

-Download the code from github, make sure you have the dependency and Java 11 or above and then run it
+Download the code from github, make sure you have the dependency and Java 11 or above and then go to main.java run it

 **Expected Output**